I discovered a mathematical expression mapping the existence of a sentient Creative Entity

 Early Monday mornings are the ideal time to do these type of 'ring and runs.'
 An alarm bell outside a store could ring for hours during the wee-morning hours before anyone actually takes notice.
 There is less traffic on the roads, and cars are less likely to be deliberately parked unseen in some distant area for smooching or conversation on an early Monday morning as most are likely to turn in early to get a good nights sleep as they begin to think the week ahead.
 I forget what day it was but it was not an early Monday morning … .

 Break the glass and (one-one thousand, two-one thousand, three-one thousand …) be sure to clear obvious shards of glass around the sides of the hole, then climb in and search for the locked cabinet.
 After the second or third drugstore the realization came to me that all the quality Class Two and Three controlled-substances are inside some large or small "locked cabinet."
 When a licensed pharmacist during the workday has to leave the pharmacy area for a short time probably a law in all the fifty States requires that the Class Two and Three substances are to be secured in some way from unlicensed employees.
 These secure areas are usually wooden kitchen cabinets of various sizes, and have only flimsy locks and latches securing the door to the frame.
 All of the ones I saw had doors that could be easily yanked to then rip the latch screws and the lock from their wooden frame.
 Most times I find the locks on these cabinets are not even latched closed, so nothing has to be broken before an arm is quickly sweeping all bottles off each shelf and into a pillowcase.
-Kevin and I look for the locked cabinet …, and each of us find one; there are two locked cabinets in this place.
+Kevin and I look for the locked cabinet …, and at the same time each of us yell to each other, "It's over here," and to quickly realize each of us have found a locked cabinet; there are two locked cabinets in this place.

 We walked from the parked car the mile or so to the department store, so I know the direction where the road is.
 It takes me awhile for my eyes to adjust to the darkness and I then begin stepping through the forest with quick paces.
 I hear Kevin whistling where they are after a minute or two of traipsing alone through these woods.